kundanyadav/TradingInsight/FeatureRequirement/FeatureRequirement.md

     This app is for trading in Indian stock markets.

-# App components and architecture
+# Application components and architecture
     I want this app to have below key component/engines:
     1. MCP Server for interacting with Kite to get below data:
         - Portfolio information (margins, cash etc) and current positions, option chain and other trading related live data.